rogerioluizsi/EduEffectiveness/README.md

 # EduEffectiveness
-Respository of a machine learning method to compare educational effectiveness of political units.
-Thiis method were submitted  to a journal as a new contribution.
+Repository of a machine learning method to compare educational effectiveness.
+This method was submitted to the PLOS ONE journal as a new contribution.

 ### Abstract
 Studies comparing large-scale assessment data among educational systems have been